 The Case For Pulling The Blower Housing

-As oilable motors have become extinct I see fewer and fewer techs pulling the blower housing.
-Here are some reasons you may want to consider doing it more often.
+As oilable motors have become extinct, I see fewer and fewer techs pulling the blower housing.
+Here are some reasons you may want to consider doing it more often:

 - Cleaning the motor itself can help it run cooler and last longer.
-A hot motor not only is more susceptible to winding breakdown but also to bearing/lubricant failure.
+A hot motor is not only more susceptible to winding breakdown but also to bearing/lubricant failure.
 Grab a vacuum, soft bristle brush, and a rag and get the dust buildup off the motor.
 If you have any dust that gets stuck inside, use some low-pressure nitrogen or compressed air to get it clean.

 - Get in there and look carefully at the wheel.
 A wheel that is even slightly dirty can have a significant effect on air output.
 If it's dirty, recommend cleaning.

-- Pulling the blower gives you the ability to wipe down the inside of the furnace or Fan coil.
+- Pulling the blower gives you the ability to wipe down the inside of the furnace or fan coil.

-Obviously, when and why you pull the housing will vary from contractor to contractor but I advocate it being done more often than it is now.
+Obviously, when and why you pull the housing will vary from contractor to contractor, but I advocate it being done more often than it is now.

 What say you?